 We’re delivering a £450m scheme to modernise the railway in South Wales – the biggest investment in the Welsh network for more than 100 years.

-We’re installing state-of-the art signalling technology that will allow more trains to run along the track and so increase passenger capacity, particularly at peak times.
+We’re removing out of date and old signalling equipment and replacing it with state-of-the art signalling technology that will allow more trains to run along the track and so increase passenger capacity, particularly at peak times.

 Electrifying the South Wales route

 Our upgrade of signalling and stations paves the way for electrifying the South Wales route.
 Electric trains are faster, quieter and greener than diesel trains, with 20 to 35 per cent lower CO2 emissions.
 They are also cheaper to run because of lower fuel and maintenance costs.